knokko/vk-boiler/docs/initialization.md

 default, it will be your application name (that you passed to the constructor of the `BoilerBuilder`).

+#### Hide until first frame
+You can chain `.hideUntilFirstFrame()` to hide the window until the first image has been presented (at least, until the first call to `vkQueuePresentKHR`).
+This prevents people from seeing black/white/garbage content right after the window is opened.

 #### Composite alpha picker
 You can chain `.compositeAlphaPicker(callback)` to change the composite alpha picker.
 The default picker will try to simply